 Since it was launched, the Zeus cluster has been serving the whole scientific community from Poland.
-In 2019 alone Zeus performed almost 2 million tasks serving scientists from many universities and research institutes.
+In 2020 alone Zeus performed over 2.5 million tasks serving scientists from many universities and research institutes.
 Majority of tasks were executed on more than one processor and this trend is constantly increasing.
 Typical user computations request even several thousand of cores just for one job!